AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/snowflake-streaming.md

 ---
 # Stream data from your [!DNL Snowflake] database to Experience Platform using the UI

-Read the following tutorial to learn how to stream data from your [!DNL Snowflake] database to Adobe Experience Platform using the user interface.
+Learn how to use the user interface to stream data from your [!DNL Snowflake] database to Adobe Experience Platform by following this guide.

 ## Get started